-The following are examples of supplies of property and services that are generally taxable at 5%, 12%, 13%, 15%, or 0%.
+If no exempting provisions apply to your supply of particular property or service, the supply is a taxable supply.
+The following are examples of supplies of property and services that are generally taxable at 5%, 12%, 13%, 14%, 15%, or 0%.

 Although a supply of a property or service may be taxable, you do not collect tax on your supplies (except for certain taxable sales of real property, capital municipal property and designated municipal property) unless you are a registrant.
-For more information, see "Does a charity have to register for the GST/HST?" on page 7.
+For more information, see "Does a charity have to register for the GST/HST?" on page 8.

 If you make a taxable sale of real property, you do not have to collect the tax payable if the purchaser is registered for the GST/HST, unless the purchaser is an individual (whether registered or not) and you make a taxable sale to the individual, of a house or a cemetery plot or place of burial, entombment or deposit of human remains or ashes.
-For more information, see "Who has to remit the tax on a taxable sale of real property - vendor or purchaser?" on page 24.
+For more information, see "Who remits the tax on a taxable sale of real property - vendor or purchaser?" on page 27.

-Taxable supplies at the rate of 5%, 12%, 13%, or 15%
+Taxable supplies at the rate of 5%, 12%, 13%, 14%, or 15%

-These are examples of supplies that are taxable at 5%, 12%, 13%, or 15%:
+These are examples of supplies that are taxable at 5%, 12%, 13%, 14%, or 15%:

-- supplies of certain personal property that you used in your taxable activities (such as the sale of a cash register used in a gift shop where you sell taxable supplies); - new goods that you bought, manufactured, or produced to resell (such as sales of new goods that you bought to resell in a gift shop for a price that is more than their direct cost [see page 10]).
-Sales of used goods or goods donated to the charity remain exempt; - certain sales and leases of real property (see "Sales and leases" on page 23); - admissions to a place of amusement such as a museum, recreational complex, or theatre if any admission charged is more than \$1 (except for certain fund-raising activities).
+- supplies of certain personal property that you used in your taxable activities (such as the sale of a cash register used in a gift shop where you sell taxable supplies); - new goods that you bought, manufactured, or produced to resell (such as sales of new goods that you bought to resell in a gift shop for a price that is more than their direct cost - see page 10).
+Sales of used goods or goods donated to the charity remain exempt; - certain sales and leases of real property (see "Sales and leases," on page 26); - admissions to a place of amusement such as a museum, recreational complex, or theatre if any admission charged is more than \$1 (except for certain fund-raising activities).
 For example, if you charge adults a \$5 admission and children a \$0.50 admission, both admissions will be taxable; - memberships that entitle members to benefits such as free or discounted admission to a place of amusement (for example, a museum, a theatre, or a recreational complex), the use of facilities, or the right to participate in recreational activities at a place of amusement.
-However, if the value of these benefits is insignificant (less than 30%) in relation to the membership fee, the membership is exempt; - a service involving, or a membership that allows the member to receive, supervision or instruction in a recreational or athletic activity, unless it is provided primarily to children 14 years of age or under and does not involve overnight supervision throughout a substantial part of the program, or unless it is provided primarily to individuals who are underprivileged or who have a disability; - services of performing artists if you provide the services to another organization that is selling taxable supplies of admissions to the performance; - lottery tickets if your charity sells them for a provincial lottery corporation (see "Gambling events" on the previous page); - restaurant operations; and - professional theatre subscriptions.
+However, if the value of these benefits is insignificant (less than 30%) in relation to the membership fee, the membership is exempt; - a service involving, or a membership that allows the member to receive, supervision or instruction in a recreational or athletic activity, unless it is provided primarily to children 14 years of age or under and does not involve overnight supervision throughout a substantial part of the program, or unless it is provided primarily to individuals who are underprivileged or who have a disability; - services of performing artists if you provide the services to another organization that is selling taxable supplies of admissions to the performance; - lottery tickets (tax is included in the price of the ticket) if your charity sells them for a provincial lottery corporation (see "Gambling events," on the previous page); - restaurant operations; and - professional theatre subscriptions.